rertyy/tp/docs/DeveloperGuide.md

 and unrealistically large values for certain fields like order price.

 **Future**: We plan to implement constraints on field data types to prevent issues such as overly long fields not displaying correctly and unrealistic values being entered.
-For example, we'll limit the length of names and constrain the size of numerical values like order prices to ensure data integrity and usability.
+For example, we will limit the length of names and constrain the size of numerical values like order prices to ensure data integrity and usability.

 * E.g. do not input a name that is too long, as it may not be displayed correctly.